Bhuiyanahb/INST414_Final_Project/README.md

 5. Run Analysis and Generate Visuals
 Use the notebooks in notebooks/ or R scripts in src/visualization/ to:

-- **Perform EDA
+- Perform EDA

-- **Conduct hypothesis testing
+- Conduct hypothesis testing

-- **Generate boxplots, histograms, and scatterplots
+- Generate boxplots, histograms, and scatterplots

 ## **Project Structure**
+###Directory Structure and Purpose
-data/
+1. data/
+####Contents:
-raw/: Original data from Kaggle
+- raw/: Original data from Kaggle

-interim/: Cleaned but intermediate data
+- interim/: Cleaned but intermediate data

-processed/: Final dataset used for analysis
+- processed/: Final dataset used for analysis

-notebooks/
+####notebooks/
-Jupyter and R notebooks for EDA, regression modeling, and visualization
+- Jupyter and R notebooks for EDA, regression modeling, and visualization

-src/
+####src/
-data/: Scripts for data loading and cleaning
+- data/: Scripts for data loading and cleaning

-features/: Scripts for feature engineering (e.g., usage tiers)
+- features/: Scripts for feature engineering (e.g., usage tiers)

-models/: Model training and evaluation
+- models/: Model training and evaluation

-visualization/: R scripts for generating publication-ready plots
+- visualization/: R scripts for generating publication-ready plots

-reports/
+####reports/
-Final figures, charts, and result tables
+- Final figures, charts, and result tables

-references/
+####references/
-Research papers cited in the literature review (PDFs or BibTeX)
+- Research papers cited in the literature review (PDFs or BibTeX)

-tests/
+####tests/
-Unit tests for cleaning functions and model evaluation
+- Unit tests for cleaning functions and model evaluation

-Analytical Overview
+###Analytical Overview
-Cleaned dataset of 950 records from initial 1,000 responses
+- Cleaned dataset of 950 records from initial 1,000 responses

-Depression scores measured on a 1–5 Likert scale
+- Depression scores measured on a 1–5 Likert scale

-Time spent on social media categorized into tiers: 0–2, 2–4, 4–6, 6+ hours
+- Time spent on social media categorized into tiers: 0–2, 2–4, 4–6, 6+ hours

-Controlled for age, gender, sleep disturbance, and relationship status
+- Controlled for age, gender, sleep disturbance, and relationship status

-Used multiple regression models (linear and logistic) and visualizations to explore trends
+- Used multiple regression models (linear and logistic) and visualizations to explore trends

-Theoretical Background
+###Theoretical Background
 This research supports:

-Displacement theory: excessive screen time displaces healthy offline behaviors
+- Displacement theory: excessive screen time displaces healthy offline behavior

-Social comparison theory: passive users are more prone to low self-esteem and depressive symptoms
+- Social comparison theory: passive users are more prone to low self-esteem and depressive symptoms

-Previous literature, including:
+- Previous literature, including:

-Riehm et al. (2019)
+--Riehm et al. (2019)

-Mir et al. (2020)
+--Mir et al. (2020)

-Karim et al. (2020)
+--Karim et al. (2020)

-Future Work
+###Future Work
-Use longitudinal data for causal analysis
+- Use longitudinal data for causal analysis

-Incorporate objective screen-time logs
+- Incorporate objective screen-time logs

-Explore machine learning models to detect risky usage patterns
+- Explore machine learning models to detect risky usage patterns

-Stratify analysis by race, gender, and socioeconomic background
+- Stratify analysis by race, gender, and socioeconomic background

-Author
+###Author
 Arafat Bhuiyan
 INST414 – Spring 2025
 University of Maryland